-Starting before conception, all of the women in the study are given a nutrient drink that includes the vitamin and mineral supplements already recommended during pregnancy.
-Half the women also get extra supplements.
+Starting before conception, all of the women in the study were given a nutrient drink that includes the vitamin and mineral supplements already recommended during pregnancy.
+Half the women were also given extra supplements.
 Neither participants nor researchers know which nutrient drink the women are taking.
 (This safeguards against the placebo effect and expectations influencing the results.)

 “We think that these extra supplements might switch genes on and off in a way that helps maintain healthy mother’s blood sugar levels during pregnancy,” said chief investigator Professor Keith Godfrey, from the University of Southampton.
 “This may protect babies against obesity in later childhood.”

-Researchers are about halfway through recruiting a total of 1800 women across three centres: Auckland, Southampton in the United Kingdom, and Singapore.
+Researchers have finished recruiting a total of 1,800 women across three centres: Auckland, Southampton in the United Kingdom, and Singapore.

 “We are delighted that the first baby in the NiPPeR trial has been born and that both mother and baby are doing well,” said Professor Wayne Cutfield, lead researcher at the Liggins Institute, which is running the trial in Auckland.